Florune/florune-documentation/src/tutorials/pledge.md

 * Florune Wallet installed
 * Active subscription or usage credits
+* Issuer/Creator DID: an key DID (did:key) or an ERC-1056 DID with issuer key as its Delegate
 * Network tokens for contract deployment
 * A Verifiable Document for document-bound payments